TomWhitwell/MTM_Newsite_2022/8mu.md

 * SAMD21 Chip, BMI160 6-axis Inertial Measurement Unit, 8mb external flash
 * Issues:
   * Hardware midi Type B only
+  * Different LED pins - if you have a device with the 2nd LED always lit, you need specially compiled firmware for Proto 3.1 - ask if you need it
   * Prototype-grade PCBs and silkscreen
   * Spacer at the back is 4mm, not 3mm = small gap behind switches and USB